zenflip/tradecraft/docs/why-doesnt-everyone-use-margin.md

 # Why doesn't everyone use margin over futures?

+**Note on cost efficiency:** While margin spot trading has many advantages discussed below, futures perpetual swaps are generally cheaper for leveraged trading due to lower fees.
+For a detailed cost comparison, see [trading-fees-margin-vs-futures.md](trading-fees-margin-vs-futures.md).

+---

 Margin spot seems cleaner and safer than perpetuals.
 So why isn't everyone using it?

 You're right to notice this.
 Here's why most people don't use margin — and why smart traders often do.